 Experience world and service for customers

 Volkswagen is breaking new ground with an experience world integrated in the Transparent Factory.
-Visitors and customers can inform themselves here about Volkswagen, as well as the topics of e-mobility and digitalisation.
-They get to have a close-up view of production as the tour goes directly along the production line.
-Roughly 64,000 visitors were welcomed in 2020, despite the many months of closure due to the coronavirus pandemic.
+Here, visitors and customers can find out about Volkswagen, e-mobility and digitalisation.
+They get a close-up view of production as the tour goes directly along the production line.
+Around 64,000 visitors were welcomed in 2020, despite the many months of closure due to the coronavirus pandemic.
 In 2021, the number was 42,000 with visitor numbers then rising back up to over 81,000 again in 2022.
 In comparison, some 146,000 visitors were welcomed in 2019 before the outbreak of the coronavirus.

 Customers can take delivery of the following models in the Gläserne Manufaktur: ID.3, ID.4, ID.5, e- up!, Golf eHybrid, Golf GTE, Passat GTE Estate, Arteon eHybrid, Arteon Shooting Brake eHybrid, Tiguan eHybrid, Touareg eHybrid, Golf Saloon mild hybrid, Golf Estate mild hybrid and all varieties of the Touareg with a conventional drive system.
 Customers benefit from an exclusive welcome in a separate part of the Visitors’ Forum.
 The actual handing-over of the new vehicle is a special experience.

 Social and cultural commitment

 The Gläserne Manufaktur is not only a production facility and an industrial employer.
 With its location in the centre of Dresden, it also forms part of the city’s social and cultural life and shares responsibility for the future of the region.
 The Gläserne Manufaktur aims to allow visitors to experience e-mobility close-up and to help shape the automotive future of the city of Dresden with new mobility concepts and offerings.
 The fact that the Transparent Factory also assumes responsibility for people of the region is evident from the support for a large number of projects and activities connected with social well-being and cultural development.